uxland/generator-lit-component/README.md

 ## Prerequisites

-Installing Uxland generator lit element previously requires the global installation of Yeoman.
+Installing Uxland generator lit element previously requires the installation of Yeoman.
 Yeoman needs to be installed globally.
-To install yeoman globally you can use the following command:
+You can doit with the following command:

 `npm i yo --global`